ChainSafe/dappeteer/docs/API.md

 }
 ```

 commands MetaMask to submit a transaction.
 For this to work MetaMask has to be in a transaction confirmation state (basically promting the user to submit/reject a transaction).
 You can (optionally) pass an object with `gas` and/or `gasLimit`, by default they are `20` and `50000` respectively.
+(You can also specify `gasExtra` if there is an extra input field in the gas editor.)

 <a name="sign"></a>